 - It’s not just a few comments on Facebook or Snapchat…they can’t easily be erased.
 Cyberbullying is not the same as face-to-face bullying.
 It’s constant, public and at the same time you don’t know who’s doing the bullying (anonymous).
-It’s no longer only the ‘tough kids’ who may act aggressively—it can just as easily be the shy, quiet kids hidden behind their computers.
+It’s no longer only the ‘tough kids’ who may act aggressively—it can just as easily be the shy, quiet kids hidden behind their phones or computers.
 Because this type of bullying is public, victims aren’t sure who knows about the bullying and who they should fear.
 Research suggests cyberbullying may cause low self-esteem, anxiety, anger, depression, missing or skipping school, poor grades, violence against others and suicide.

 - It’s not just teasing—kids may not get over it.
 Relationships are important in healthy development and well-being.
 Bullying can affect a child for life.
 They may bring their pain and fear into their adult relationships.
 Children who get their way by bullying can also carry this behaviour into adulthood.
 They may keep using bullying behaviours such as sexual harassment, dating violence, domestic violence and work harassment.

 Different Types of Bullying

 There are many types of bullying.
 These include: